 Thousands of people are retweeting tweets helping to find missing people:

 A THREAD OF MISSING PEOPLE THAT WENT ON A CONCERT TONIGHT SO U CAN FIND WHO'S MISSING EASIER.
-IF U KNOW ANYTHING LET PEOPLE KNOW:— katja (@heyvioletfam) May 22, 2017
+IF U KNOW ANYTHING LET PEOPLE KNOW:— k (@heyvioletfam) May 22, 2017

 There are dozens of people offering up rooms in their home for those in need: